Using the Stages of Team Development

 By Judith Stein

 Team effectiveness is enhanced by a team's commitment to reflection and on-going evaluation.
 In addition to evaluating accomplishments in terms of meeting specific goals, for teams to be high-performing it is essential for them to understand their development as a team.
-Most of us are familiar with the concept of "the terrible twos" in early childhood; understanding that developmental stage makes it easier to accept the constant stream of "No No No No No" that we might hear from a two-year old.
+Most of us are familiar with the concept of "the terrible twos" in early childhood; understanding that developmental stage makes it easier to accept the constant stream of "No No No No" that we might hear from a two-year old.

 Teams go through stages of development.
 The most commonly used framework for a team's stages of development was developed in the mid-1960s by Bruce W. Tuckman.
 Although many authors have written variations and enhancements to Tuckman's work, his descriptions of Forming, Storming, Norming and Performing provide a useful framework for looking at your own team.